 Macro Management Services uses 13 four-week periods to divide up a calendar year for accounting purposes.
 Occasionally, a client or prospective client asks why.

 Consider the pattern of activity in a restaurant: generally, the weekends are the busiest sales days … and inventory is usually lowest on Sunday night (Monday morning).
-Inventory is counted weekly and payroll often occurs bi-weekly.
+Inventory is counted weekly, typically on Mondays, and payroll often occurs bi-weekly.

 In a 13-period system, each period is exactly four weeks long, except in random years when the last period of the year will have 5 weeks.* In a 13-period year, holidays fall into the same week of the same period every year.
 With a monthly accounting system, your period can end any day of the week, and holidays can fall into different weeks in the same month of different years.

 - Better comparability for your numbers – every P&L will reflect the sales and expenses of four Mondays, four Tuesdays, four Wednesdays, etc.

 - Trend spotting – since every period has the same number of weekdays and weekends, you can compare apples to apples from year to year.

 - Easier inventory – the four-week cycle eliminates the problem of having a month end on a Thursday, Friday or Saturday and having to take inventory after a busy night when stock may be at its highest.